bhserna/deferrable_actions/README.md

-The principal way that we use deferrable actions, is to defer actions that need to authenticate the user in the middle of a POST request, because we can't can redirect to a POST.
+The principal way that we use deferrable actions, is to defer actions that need to authenticate the user in the middle of a POST request, because we can't redirect to a POST.

 We use it like this: